 You can see the Summary Status for a summary in Settings > Report Acceleration Summaries.

 If you define a summary and Splunk Enterprise does not create it because these conditions are met, it continues to periodically check to see if conditions improve.
 When Splunk Enterprise finds that the summary has 100k or more hot bucket events in its range and will not be overlarge when complete, it begins creating or updating the summary.

 How can I tell if a report is using its summary?

 The obvious clue that a report is using its summary is if you run it and find that its report performance has improved (it completes faster than it did before).

-But if that's not enough, or if you aren't sure if there's a performance improvement, you can check the Search Job Inspector for a debug message that indicates whether the report is using a specific report acceleration summary.
+But if that's not enough, or if you aren't sure if there's a performance improvement, you can inspect the search job properties for a debug message that indicates whether the report is using a specific report acceleration summary.
 Here's an example: